shanurwan/Customer-Churn-Analytic/README.md

 The goal: to identify customers likely to churn (i.e., stop using the platform) based on historical activity and engagement patterns.

-This project was designed to mirror a real-world SaaS environment, combining data simulation, predictive modeling, and business insights to support customer retention strategies.
+This project mirrors a real-world SaaS recruitment platform, simulating customer behavior to explore churn dynamics.
+Using a synthetic dataset, I built and deployed a churn prediction engine — integrating data simulation, feature engineering, modeling, and real-time Streamlit app deployment..

 ## Folder Structure